Wesleyan-Media-Project/automatic-speech-recognition/README.md

    python3 02_asr.py
    ```

 4. (Optional) After running both scripts, run the the following bash code to copy the csv file from Google storage to your local storage.
+The placeholder `asr_demo` should be replaced with the path and/or name of your Storage Bucket.
 Note that the fields are not in order, which is why we manually make a query in order to retrieve the results in `02_asr.py`.

    ```bash
    gsutil cp gs://asr_demo/results/*.csv ./Results/